conan-io/docs/reference/commands/creator/export-pkg.rst

       $ conan export-pkg .
 Hello/0.1@user/stable --build-folder build_x86

-  In this case, in the ``conan export-pkg``, you don't need to specify the ``-s arch=x86`` or any other setting, option, or profile, because it will all the information in the ``--build_folder`` the ``conaninfo.txt`` and ``conanbuildinfo.txt`` that have been created with the ``conan install`` command.
+  In this case, in the ``conan export-pkg``, you don't need to specify the ``-s arch=x86`` or any other setting, option, or profile, because it will all the information in the ``--build-folder`` the ``conaninfo.txt`` and ``conanbuildinfo.txt`` that have been created with the ``conan install`` command.